 The Shoreline Project aims to provide a mixed use development with housing, retail, hotel, community, heritage/tourism and business uses, integrated with the existing settlement, respecting the historic street pattern and architecture whilst creating a development which is of its time.

-The first phase of 20 affordable homes is under construction and making good progress towards completion by the end of March 2015.
+Two completed phases have delivered 30 affordable homes and these are fully occupied.
+A third phase of 20 more affordable homes is under construction for completion in 2018.
 Funded by Argyll & Bute Council and the Scottish Government, these houses will be owned and managed by ACHA – Argyll Community Housing Association.

 Given the remote setting and unusual constraints in bringing forward new development, it is essential that partnership opportunities are maximised.
 The Project will require support from the private, public and community sectors to achieve its full potential.
 Interested parties can contact Urban Animation or Islay Estates Company for further information.